haukurtg/e2edfconverter/README.md

 - `tools/view_with_mne.py` – quick peek straight from `.e` without converting, if you really need it.
 - `tests/` – unit + end-to-end tests with synthetic headers/data so CI doesn’t need real PHI.

+## Developing

+* Format and lint with Ruff/Black: `ruff check .` and `black --check .`
+* Run the full test suite: `pytest`

+Limitations to keep in mind while hacking: mixed sampling rates inside a single conversion are dropped (only the dominant rate is kept) and the EDF writer currently sticks to EDF+ annotations for events.

 ## Roadmap

+This converter already covers end-to-end `.e` → EDF (plus JSON sidecar) for modern cases.
+Remaining items are nice-to-haves rather than blockers:

-1. Ship de-identified `.e` fixtures and wire GitHub Actions (ruff, black --check, pytest).
+1. Publish de-identified `.e` fixtures and wire GitHub Actions (ruff, black --check, pytest) against them.
-2. Handle mixed sampling rates in a less brutal way (resample or emit per-rate EDFs).
-3. Surface annotations/events either in EDF+ or a JSON sidecar so they don’t vanish.
+2. Offer gentler mixed-rate handling (e.g., optional resampling) as an alternative to today’s dominant-rate approach.
+3. Add usage examples that demonstrate metadata overrides and the existing sidecar/event handling.

-Reality check: currently validated on 500 Hz traces, drops off-rate channels, and still needs broader fixture coverage.
+Reality check: validated on 500 Hz traces, keeps dominant-rate channels when rates diverge, and awaits broader fixture coverage to lock in regression tests.

 ## Attribution